 Of special importance are the feelings that are always activated in parallel with the respective networks.
 They are particularly suitable to control humans.
 This control is due to the respective similarities in the brain, which include only limited new information.

-The goals of the ME are also in the brain.
+The goals of the SELF are also in the brain.
 The ME consists of a relatively small set of goals, but they are - with respect to their values - an essential part of the brain.
 It can, with its will, and by means of the information of the perception, intensify or weaken goals, thus influencing other targets in the brain via the midpoint-mechanics of the will goal.

 However, if you want something, then a goal can be generated - but if this works, decides the psyche; So, then the respectively activated midpoints in the brain with.